 In this work, we describe the protocols to evaluate ocular alignment using a smartphone app that performs the photographic Hirschberg test.
 The interface of the app is shown in Figure 1.
 The users can choose to perform cover test or measure a patient with both eyes fixating at a target simultaneously, either at near or far fixation distances.
 Once the viewing conditions are determined depending on the test purposes, the users can follow the protocols and take a photo of the patient.
 After image processing, the app will show the analysis results to the users.
 As an example shown in Figure 2, the limbus boundaries (green circles) of the two eyes as well as the corneal reflection of the flash light (red dots) were detected correctly.
 This suggests that the ocular alignment measure (18.5Δ) shown below the image is not subject to image analysis error.
 In this particular case, the patient had left exotropia, which is obvious from the image as the corneal reflection offset was much larger in the left eye.
 However, the app does not report which eye is deviated, because in cases of small strabismus angle and unknown angle kappa, it would be unreliable for the app to determine the deviated eye.
 For comparison, an example without strabismus is shown in Figure 3.
 Figure 4 shows an example of erroneous limbus detection.
 While the detection of corneal reflection (small red circle) is correct, the green circle apparently does not match the limbus boundary.
 The test should be redone.

-According to cover test on those subjects, the range of strabismus angle was between 25Δ esotropia to 50Δ exotropia, with the smallest magnitude of strabismus angle being 6Δ.
-There were 10 subjects with exotropia and 4 subjects with esotropia.
+According to cover test on those patients, the range of strabismus angle was between 25Δ esotropia to 50Δ exotropia, with the smallest magnitude of strabismus angle being 6Δ.
+There were 10 patients with exotropia and 4 patients with esotropia.
 As the linear regression analysis showed (slope = 1.02, R2 = 0.94, p < 0.001), the app measurements of strabismus angles were consistent with clinical cover test measurements (Figure 5).

 FIGURE LEGENDS: